unicef/publicgoods-toolkit/adoptability.md

 ("out-of-the-box") configuration in which all parts of the system are installed on one server machine, because that way is simplest to maintain.
-But if your intended usage needs to scale to millions of users, or to millions of some other kind of data item, then you will likely need a more complex configuration, with the database portion of the software running on one more more separate servers, various kinds of monitoring and automated health checks in place, etc.  Such
+But if your intended usage needs to scale to millions of users (or to [1.25 billion citizens](https://media.un.org/en/asset/k17/k17a9bg6o8), as is the case with India's open source digital ID, Aadhaar), or to millions of some other kind of data item, then you will likely need a more complex configuration, with the database portion of the software running on one more more separate servers, various kinds of monitoring and automated health checks in place, etc.  Such